-Anxiety and Depression Test (K10)
+Anxiety and depression test (K10)

-Ready to start the K10?
+Ready to answer the first question?

-What is the Anxiety and Depression Test (K10)?
+What is the anxiety and depression test (K10)?

 It’s a short test that asks 10 questions about how you’ve been feeling over the past 4 weeks.